2018-2019 NIRSA Board Appointed Committee Charges

 - NIRSA Education Table –Members of the Program Committee will serve as volunteers at the NIRSA Education table.

 Engage in a debrief meeting to review evaluation, providing feedback to the Chair to include in their debrief document.
+The Chair is responsible for submitting an committee report making any recommendations to processes and content development for future events (due April).

 What have you experienced at other conferences that you have liked?
 What could we do to make NIRSA learning events more engaging/efficient/transformational?